 When an employee's level of work performance becomes less than "mid-acceptable," an interim performance evaluation may be prepared.
 When such an evaluation is prepared, and the level of performance does not reach "mid-acceptable" within the subsequent thirty (30) day period, one (1) salary step may be withdrawn on first day of the pay period following completion of the thirty (30) day period, provided the employee's salary is not the entry step of the salary range.
 No more than one (1) salary step may be withdrawn in a twelve (12) month period.
 Before a personnel action withdrawing a salary step is prepared, the employee shall be notified in writing that the performance has not improved.
 If the employee's level of performance subsequently reaches "mid-acceptable," the salary step may be restored effective the first day of any pay period the month following preparation of a performance evaluation report confirming the improved level of performance.
-Employees on pay increments steps which were awarded under the provisions of AS 39.21.011 (h) are not subject to the provisions of this rule.
+Employees on pay increments steps are not subject to the provisions of this rule.